Aiden2244/identity-generator/README.md

 command "sudo apt install pkg-config libcairo2-dev".

-After the package and any other essential binaries are installed, the program can be run on the command line by simply typing the package name "id-gen".
+After the package and any other essential binaries are installed, the program can be run on the command line by simply typing the package name "id_gen".

 ### Attributions